lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 The ouput of running the `phenoDisco` algorithm is an `MSnSet` containing the new data clusters, appended to the `featureData` under the name `pd`.
-We can see by typing `processingData(hl)` directly into the console the processing information has been updated to the `MSnSet` recording the parameters that were used to run the analyses.
-This is handy for keeping track of data analyses.
 The results can be displayed by using the `getMarkers` function.
 We see that 5 new phenotype data clusters were found.

     ## MSnSet (storageMode: lockedEnvironment)
     ## assayData: 5032 features, 20 samples